 Current Exhibit – Muscle and Grace

 To open The Weider Museum, directors Jan and Terry Todd decided to hang a large photography show highlighting the rich photography collections now housed in the facility.
 The exhibition has more than 650 photographs, and they are arranged thematically in ten distinct galleries.
-The Museum is free to the public and is open M-Th from 10-6 and Friday from 10-5.
-Please call 471-0995 to schedule group visits or write firstname.lastname@example.org.
+The Museum is free to the public and is open Monday through Friday from 9 a.m. to 5 p.m..
+Please call 512-471-0995 to schedule group visits or write firstname.lastname@example.org.

 - Gallery One contains a wide variety of black and white photographs from the 1940s and 1950s depicting the golden era at Muscle Beach.
 The exhibit was made possible by the donation of Pudgy Stockton’s personal scrapbooks and photographs to the Center.